Home/Energy and Power/Oil and Gas/United States Natural Gas Market

 Expand Energy

 Expand Energy is positioning itself as the largest pure-play natural gas producer in the United States.
-The company is focusing its portfolio on the Haynesville and Appalachian basins to maximize proximity to LNG export hubs and major demand centers.
+The company is focusing its portfolio on the Haynesville and Appalachian basins to maximise proximity to LNG export hubs and major demand centres.
 This geographic advantage is reducing transportation costs and improving margins during periods of high demand.
 Consequently, the company is becoming the primary partner for international buyers seeking large-scale, long-term supply.

 Kinder Morgan